Fall 2017 Film Courses - Manhattan

-This course will build on introductory screenwriting skills and elements.
-It will offer a more intensive study of the screenwriting craft especially character, scene construction, scene sequence/juxtaposition and dialogue.
-Viewing film/film clips as well as analyzing and deconstructing more complex screenplays will be required.
+This course will offer intensive study of the screenwriting craft with a focus on character development, structure, scene construction, scene sequence/juxtaposition, dialogue and theme.
+Viewing films, film clips as well as analyzing and deconstructing more complex screenplays will be required.
 Rigorous class sessions will consist of group readings and open critiques.
-The objective of this course will be to structure and write or rewrite a full-length feature screenplay.
-Intermediate to Advanced Screenwriters
+The objective of this course will be to create a three-act outline and to write or rewrite a full-length feature screenplay.
+All levels.

 Students will practice using more complicated staging, camera movement, and working with time in this workshop.
 They will practice their craft by directing several exercises.
 Experimentation will be encouraged.
 Advanced Directing will give students the skills they need for the Spring Advanced Production course, and students may begin working out ideas for the films they will make in that course.
 Prerequisite: Directing I.